shabin5785/docker-learnings/README.md

 - we dont need a ssh connection to a container to connect and interact with the container.docker can do it for us.

+- there is an "it" option, which is combinatin of interactive and tty terminal.
+This passed to docker while running a container gives us an interactive terminal to work with, connected to teh container.